Apollointhehouse/SpeedyPaths/README.md

-A mod that makes your legs go brr on cobblestone blocks and grass paths
+A babric mod for BTA 1.7.6.2_02 that makes your legs go make an actual application for discord on cobblestone blocks and grass paths